 “We’re able to withstand so much when we face things together.”

-“My husband had a micro wedding!
+“My husband [and I] had a micro-wedding!
 When our wedding plans got canceled, we decided to get married in Central Park anyway.
 We could have waited for the big party, white dress, and 150 guests but instead we quickly realized that all that mattered was our being together.
 And being home together, every day, with the pressures of work and isolation, it was a very quick marriage test.
-We spent nine months working from home, sitting across from each other at the dining room table of our one bedroom apartment.
-We hear every meeting, every phone call, sense the highs and lows of a work day.
+We spent nine months working from home, sitting across from each other at the dining room table of our one-bedroom apartment.
+We hear every meeting, every phone call, sense the highs and lows of a workday.
 We’ve become each other’s support system and have a new appreciation and respect for what each other does.
-It’s kind of sexy to see your partner thrive at work, but also feel good to be able to be there for them when they have had a bad day.
+It’s kind of sexy to see your partner thrive at work, but also feels good to be able to be there for them when they have had a bad day.
 You feel all the wins.
 In addition to being better partners, we have become much better friends.
 We have become each other’s biggest supporters and cheerleaders.
 Since we are home together and both have demanding jobs, we have a more natural division of the home chores.
-We take turns making dinner, walking our dog, doing the dishes and taking the first shower.
-We respect and appreciate each other more and each of our personal space.
+We take turns making dinner, walking our dog, doing the dishes, and taking the first shower.
+We respect and appreciate each other more and each of our personal spaces.
 We know that if we can get through this, we can get through anything.
 And have come out a stronger couple.” —Brooke T., New York City

 “Our relationship is as strong as it is flexible.”

-“It is healthy to take a break from each other every so often.”
+“It is healthy to take a break from each other.”

 “At the beginning of the pandemic, my fiancé and I agreed that we should each have some ‘me time’ throughout the day, which, in the beginning of COVID-19, was as simple as a 20-minute walk around the neighborhood for fresh air.
 As restrictions loosened up, we both set aside some time to (safely) reconnect with our friends separately who we hadn't seen in a while.
 It’s not natural or healthy in any type of relationship to spend every waking moment with one another so by setting boundaries of allowing time apart, even if it's only 20 minutes a day, I think it can really keep some normalcy within your relationship.
 I know this pandemic has strengthened our relationship.
 We have gone through a lot together, good and bad, in this time from layoffs from jobs, to launching a business to getting engaged and starting to plan for a wedding.
 I started my own business during the pandemic largely due to the push and encouragement from my fiancé.
 Without his support, I know I wouldn’t have had the courage to do.
 Obviously, we had to navigate the new normal of our relationship, just like all couples did, but even though some days the world seemed like it was crumbling, we knew we had each other to get through the unknown together.” —Ann K., New York City